Equating: Equating in item response theory

-Classical approaches to equating
+Observed-score equating

-In classical test theory, mean equating simply adjusts the distribution of scores so that the mean of one form is comparable to the mean of the other form.
+Mean equating simply adjusts the distribution of scores so that the mean of one form is comparable to the mean of the other form.
 While mean equating is attractive because of its simplicity, it lacks flexibility, namely accounting for the possibility that the standard deviations of the forms differ.

-Linear equating adjusts so that the two forms have a comparable mean and standard deviation.
+Linear equating adjusts the scores so that the two forms have a comparable mean and standard deviation.
 There are several types of linear equating that differ in the assumptions and mathematics used to estimate parameters.
 The Tucker and Levine Observed Score methods estimate the relationship between observed scores on the two forms, while the Levine True Score method estimates the relationship between true scores on the two forms.

 Equipercentile equating determines the equating relationship as one where a score could have an equivalent percentile on either form.
 This relationship can be nonlinear.

-Unlike with item response theory, equating based on classical test theory is somewhat distinct from scaling.
+Unlike with item response theory, observed-score equating is somewhat distinct from scaling.
 Equating is a raw-to-raw transformation in that it estimates a raw score on Form B that is equivalent to each raw score on the base Form A. Any scaling transformation used is then applied on top of, or with, the equating.